wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 The overview
 ============

-* Usually three pieces per loop
+* usually three pieces per loop

-* Prologue and two loop iterations (loop invariants in the first bit)
+* prologue and two loop iterations (loop invariants in the first bit)

-* They contain guards
+* they contain guards

-* Guards can be compiled to more code (bridges) that jump back to the loop or somewhere else
+* guards can be compiled to more code (bridges) that jump back to the loop or somewhere else

-* Functions are inlined
+* functions are inlined

-* Sometimes completely twisted flow
+* sometimes completely twisted flow